andrewboro1/AWS-Cloud-Notes/README.md

-# AWS-Cloud-Notes
+# Cybersecurity notes & links

-This repo will contain a series of folders documenting the learing tools that assisted me in my AWS Cloud journey.
+This repo will contain a series of folders documenting the learing tools that are assisting me on my Cybersecurity journey.

 My aim is to provide a foundation of materials that can be built upon by self exploration and is in no means meant to serve as a be all end all resource list.

-I will continue to update this repo with relevant links, documents, personal notes and resources that I find help me understand the core topics in preparation for the certification exams.
+I will continue to update this repo with relevant links, documents, personal notes and resources that I find help me understand the core topics in preparation for various certification exams.

-At this time I am currently studying for the Cloud Practitioner & SysOps Associate certifications so the material I share will be in aid for these exams only.
+At this time I am currently studying for the CompTIA SEcurity+ certification so the material I share will be in aid for these exams primarily.

 The list will be extensive, my recommendations are that you breeze through the majority and pick only a handful that relate to your specific part in your journey so as to not be ovverwhelmed.
 But if you're like me then create a folder on your browsers' bookmark and use them all!